NCATS-Tangerine/semmed-biolink/README.md

 For both protocols, the following data and meta-data downloading steps are required before either post-processing operations are attempted.

 - Run the shell `source` command on the `setup_environment.sh` script, to set up environment variables for the work.
 See this script for what variables are set (and may be overridden).
-- After setting the environment variables, run `download_convert.sh` to download SemMedDB with related files and convert the mysql dump to CSV
+- After setting the environment variables, run `download_convert.sh` to download SemMedDB with related files and convert the `mysql` dump to a comma separated values (CSV) file for further post-processing.

 ## New KGX Data Processing Procedure